Stranded vs Solid Wire: Which Conductor Type Should You Specify for Your Wire Harness?

 Termination MethodSolid WireStranded WireKey Consideration

-Screw TerminalExcellentRequires ferruleStrands splay without ferrule; whisker short risk
+Screw TerminalExcellentRequires ferruleStrands splay without ferrule

-Crimp TerminalGoodExcellentCrimps designed for stranded; verify crimp height
+Crimp TerminalGoodExcellentCrimps designed for stranded

-IDC (Punch-Down)ExcellentNot recommendedIDC blades designed for single solid conductor
+IDC (Punch-Down)ExcellentNot recommendedIDC blades for solid conductor

-SolderGoodGoodStranded wicks solder well; avoid cold joints
+SolderGoodGoodStranded wicks solder well

 5. Cost Comparison: Material, Processing, and Total Ownership